pdebuyl/euroscipy_document/organizers.rst

 * Nicolas Pettiaux

-    Nicolas Pettiaux has a PhD in physics.
-Nicolas Pettiaux is currently assistant professor of physics at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and teaching assistant and scientific collaborator at Faculty of Applied Sciences of the Université Libre de Bruxelles and project manager as consultant.
+    Nicolas Pettiaux has a PhD in physics and currently teaches at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and is a teaching assistant at the Université Libre de Bruxelles.

 Program chair